appcanary/blog/source/articles/2016-11-15-unattended-upgrades.html.markdown

 lo and behold: unattended upgrades is automatically enabled by default!

 For those of you who are unaware, `unattended-upgrades` is a debian/ubuntu package that, well, does what it says on the
 tin: it automatically upgrades your packages.
-The most common configuration, andthe one enabled in 16.10, is to upgrade any packages that have a published security patch.
+The most common configuration, and the one enabled in 16.10, is to upgrade any packages that have a published security patch.
 Unattended upgrades does this by checking and installing any updates from the `${distro_codename}-security` repository.

 Ubuntu/debian has had this for years, but it simply was never turned on by